 While one is trying to decide between business types that he wants to incorporate, most business owners will get perplexed between Corporation vs LLC.
-The latter will combine 2 kinds of business, is a corporation and partnership.
+The latter will combine 2 kinds of business, are a corporation and partnership.
 On the other hand, the former would mean Incorporated (Inc), representing the form of a corporation, such as C Corp or S corp.

-A Corporation and limited liability company (i.e. LLC) are 2 different company structures with unique tax requirements.
+A Corporation and limited liability company (i.e., LLC) are 2 different company structures with unique tax requirements.
 It will not matter which entity type one will choose because being incorporated will add legitimacy to one’s business, specifically how one’s business will be perceived in the market.

-A limited liability company (i.e. LLC) is a form of business structure that offers protection via personal liability and a few tax benefits.
-The “LL,” or say the limited liability, in the term LLC is what will protect one’s personal assets in the event of judgment going against one’s company.
-Traditional corporations further do offer limited liability which should be noted well.
+A limited liability company (i.e., LLC) is a form of business structure that offers protection via personal liability and a few tax benefits.
+The “LL,” or say the limited liability, in the term LLC, is what will protect one’s personal assets in the event of judgment going against one’s company.
+Traditional corporations further do offer limited liability, which should be noted well.

 On the other hand, Corporation is an artificial person who is a separate legal entity that is treated independently of its members (also called as shareholders), having its own obligations and rights, perpetual succession, limited liability, and does hold property in its own brand name.

 Head to Head Comparison between Corporation vs LLC (Infographics)

 Below is the top 8 difference between Corporation vs LLC :

 Both Corporation vs LLC are popular choices in the market; let us discuss some of the significant differences Between corporations vs LLC :

 - A private company that will merge the combined features of a partnership firm or the corporation is called Limited Liability Company or LLC.
 On the other hand, Inc. is an acronym that will be used for the term “Incorporated” and is also used as a suffix in the corporations’ brand name, which denotes a business entity registered under the statute of the law.